brownierin/snow/TEST.md

     - `expected-result-count` - The number of expected detected vulnerability.
     - `expected-match` - An array of the expected rule that should be triggered.

-Note : If the rule you are adding is intended not to trigger in some cases, it's highly recommended that your test case includes code that shouldn't trigger.
+Note: If the rule you are adding is intended not to trigger in some cases, it's highly recommended that your test case includes code that shouldn't trigger.